Hugius/FabiEngine3D/doc/MODEL_ENTITY.md

   - Constraints: none
 - **Rotation**: the XYZ rotation of the mesh
   - Constraints: between `0.0` and `360.0`
-- **Rotation Origin**: the XYZ position that the model rotates around
+- **Rotation Origin**: the XYZ position that the mesh rotates around
   - Constraints: none
 - **Size**: the XYZ size multiplier of the mesh
   - Constraints: at least `0.0`